ablyss74/docker_stuff/compiz docker.md

 ### If you exit the container without first running xfwm4 --replace & on the host, your windows will have no borders.
 ### Try to right click on the desktop and logout and restart X with startx

-### Compiz doesn't work in Gnome or Enlightenment desktoop sessions.
+### Compiz doesn't work in Gnome or Enlightenment desktop sessions.
 Just FYI.

 ### Extra Stuff
 ### This little script will watch for compiz/emerald/xfwm4 to close and load xfwm4 automatically.